income tax

 • Lineal ascendants or descendants of the individual or their spouse

-• Reduction, avoidance, or deferral of tax obligations under the Income Tax Act, 1961
+• The reduction, avoidance, or deferral of tax liabilities under the Income Tax Act, 1961

 • Increased tax refunds or reductions in total income

-• Adjustments pertinent to tax treaties that enhance tax refunds or decrease payable taxes
+• Adjustments related to tax treaties that improve tax refunds or lower payable taxes

 Criteria for Impermissible Avoidance Arrangement

-An arrangement qualifies as an impermissible avoidance arrangement if it satisfies both the primary condition and at least one tainted element:
+For an arrangement to be classified as an impermissible avoidance arrangement, it must meet both a primary condition and at least one tainted element:

-• Primary Condition (Mandatory): The main purpose must be tax benefit.
+• Primary Condition (Mandatory): The arrangement's main purpose must be to obtain a tax benefit.

-• Tainted Elements (any one condition must apply):
+• Tainted Elements (at least one must apply):

-• Creation of rights or obligations not typically present between parties dealing at arm’s length.
+• The creation of rights or obligations that are not typically present between parties operating at arm’s length.

 • Misuse or abuse of provisions of the Income Tax Act.